zenywallet/caprese/README.md

 serverStart()
 ```

 The `host` value of the `routes:` block is actually set to your domain name.
+The path of `certificates:` block is not the compile-time path, but the run-time path.
+If the certificate files are updated while the Caprese is running, the new certificates are automatically loaded.

 #### Set the certificate path for each